sirisian/ecmascript-types/references.md

 o.a; // 2
 ```

+What can be borrowed is decided at the location, not at the property behind it.
+A variable, an array element, and an object property all qualify, and a property qualifies whether it holds data, is an accessor, is missing, or is answered by a `Proxy`: a read through the borrow is an ordinary get and a write an ordinary set, so borrowing an accessor calls the getter and the setter, borrowing an absent property reads `undefined` and creates it on write, and borrowing through a `Proxy` fires the traps as those operations always do.
+This is the only line that holds, because a property's shape is not fixed for the life of a borrow — a data property can be redefined as an accessor, or deleted, between the borrow and the write.
+What is refused is where no location exists at all: a private member, a `super` property, a property of a primitive (the wrapper a write would land on is discarded), and a [bit-field](memorylayout.md), which is a run of bits inside a scalar and addressable only by rewriting the whole scalar.

 ## Reference iteration

-A `for...of` binding can be a reference when iterating a typed array whose elements are value types.
-Each iteration binds a reference to the element rather than a copy, so the loop writes in place:
+A `for...of` binding can be a reference when iterating an array.
+Each iteration binds a reference to the element rather than a copy, so the loop writes in place.
+A typed array of value types is where this pays and where the storage rules below bite, but a slot is a location whatever it holds:

 ```js
 const particles: [1000].<Particle>;